ArbitrumDAO's 'Biggest Minigrants Program Ever' Fiasco Summary

 I am sharing here on this forum as one of the contest winners in the ArbitrumDAO/ThankARB Jokerace contest initiated in late January of 2024.

 For those that are not familiar, this was an 8-week series with four winners each week.
-It was coined ‘Arbitrum’s Biggest Mini-Grant Series Ever’ with 32 winners, each winning 2500 ARB (equivalent of $5k at the time).
+It was coined ‘Arbitrum’s Biggest Mini-Grant Series Ever’ with 32 winners, each winning 2500 ARB (equivalent of roughly $5k USD at the time).

 Each week, contest applicants and winners were highlighted on social media, and winners were excited about their winnings and added to a TG group with the other winners.
 We were told by the program manager that this is where we would stay in touch for our payouts.